GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-02-16-exception-handling-test-questions-review.md

 - Question 8 had a try-catch-catch-finally sequence.
 The first catch statement caught an exception but threw another one that could not be handled.
 The output was that lines printed fromout the try, the first catch- and the finally block were printed to the terminal, and only after that the stacktrace was printed.
 Finally has precedence.
 - In question 37 the program lead to 4 regular printed numbers, indicating smooth program flow, and then a printed stacktrace because of an unhandled exceptionn.
 The printed stacktrace came at the end as the finally blocks got first.

-Question 28 was not about exceptions, it had this code and I was not aware that this is a valid way to create an object as AutoCloseable is an interface:
+Question 28 was not about exceptions, it had this code and I was not aware that this is a valid way to create an object.
+AutoCloseable is an interface, but because you make it an anonymous class it works.
 ```
 var weatherTracker = new AutoCloseable(){
 	public void close() throws RunTimeException {